surchs/bids-specification/src/appendices/phenotype.md

 ### 1 participant with 2 sessions, where 1 session is only tabular phenotype and the other is only imaging

 With only one imaging and one phenotypic session each in this example you might want to merge both imaging and phenotypic data under one session.
 But it is more correct to have separate sessions for the imaging and phenotypic data, especially if the sessions were collected days, weeks, or months apart.
-You can denote both sessions and their acquisition time and in the sessions.tsv file and have `session_id` `Levels` noted in the `sessions.json` sidecar.
+You can denote both sessions and their acquisition time in the `sessions.tsv` file and have `session_id` `Levels` noted in the `sessions.json` sidecar.
 Below are a CORRECT and an INCORRECT example of prepared data following these guidelines.

 #### CORRECT